Skip to content

 SELECT MAX(salary) FROM Employees WHERE salary < (SELECT MAX(salary) FROM Employees);

-📖 Find max salary, then max below that → second highest.
+📖 Find max, then find max below that → second highest.

 SELECT DISTINCT salary FROM Employees ORDER BY salary DESC LIMIT 1 OFFSET 2;

-📖 OFFSET 2 skips first two distinct salary values → third highest.
+📖 OFFSET 2 skips the first two distinct values → third highest.

 SELECT name, salary, RANK() OVER (ORDER BY salary DESC) FROM Employees;